joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5697219/2024/08/12/jj-mccarthy-minnesota-vikings-injury/

 **How Amarius Mims' injury exposes mass of options for Bengals' offensive line**\
-`While the news of Mims' injury is tough to swallow, it creates competition all across the Bengals' offensive line.`\
+`Though the news of Mims' injury is tough to swallow, it creates competition all across the Bengals offensive line.`\
 https://nytimes.com/athletic/5697029/2024/08/12/cincinnati-bengals-amarius-mims-injury-preseason-training-camp/

 **X Spaces with Trump is off to a glitchy start.**\